MOHITPIPALIYA2911/plantmate_2.1/BACKEND_FRONTEND_CONNECTIONS.md

-# PlantMate - Backend & Frontend Connection Guide
+for # PlantMate - Backend & Frontend Connection Guide

 ## ✅ All Backend Endpoints Connected